CONTRIBUTING AND CONTACTING

 If you would like to contact TACA, or to contribute material, either e-mail:

-or fill in and e-mail the form accessed by clicking 'Contact TACA' in the sidebar.
+or fill in and e-mail the form accessed by clicking 'CONTACT TACA' in the sidebar.

 CONDITIONS OF USE

-The information contained in this website is copyrighted to www.archhistory.co.uk/the Army Children Archive (TACA).
+The information contained in this website is copyrighted to www.archhistory.co.uk/The Army Children Archive (TACA).
 Although you may print or download information from it for non-commercial research, private study or teaching in an educational establishment, you may not make copies of the images or data on this website for commercial purposes or monetary gain.
-Nor may you copy, publish, reproduce, sell, loan, sublicence or rent any portion of the information or any of the images on this website in any format without the prior written consent of a recognised representative of the Army Children Archive (TACA) or the rightful owner.
+Nor may you copy, publish, reproduce, sell, loan, sublicence or rent any portion of the information or any of the images on this website in any format without the prior written consent of a recognised representative of The Army Children Archive (TACA) or the rightful owner.

 CREDITS AND ACKNOWLEDGMENTS